Sewer Line Repair & Replacement in Cedar Rapids, IA

 Our Sewer Line Repair & Replacement Methods

 Gone are the days when fixing a sewer line meant turning your front yard into a construction zone.
-Our experienced technicians use advanced trenchless techniques that allow us to repair or replace your underground pipes without digging a massive trench across your property.
+Our experienced technicians use advanced trenchless techniques to repair or replace your underground pipes without digging a massive trench across your property.

 When a sewer line has collapsed or suffered severe damage that relining cannot fix, we frequently use a method called pipe bursting to replace the line entirely.
 We can feed a steel bursting head into the damaged line using a hydraulic cable.
 As we pull this head through the path, it shatters the old, brittle pipe outward into the surrounding soil while simultaneously pulling a new pipe into place behind it.
 This gives you a completely new sewer line.